Make vs Zapier: A Comprehensive Guide

 High Usage $99 for 150,000 operations $448.50 for 50,000 tasks

-Make’s per-operation billing is attractive for multi-step, data-heavy workflows.
-Zapier’s pricing is predictable for lighter, simpler automation.
+Important Note: Make recently switched to a credit-based system where AI operations may consume multiple credits, making cost calculations more complex.
+Make’s per-operation billing remains attractive for multi-step, data-heavy workflows, while Zapier’s pricing is predictable for lighter, simpler automation.

 Both platforms power thousands of automations, but they shine in different situations depending on complexity and scale.